To this day, when someone mentions a rainbow, most of us will have fleeting thoughts of a pot of gold.

-You have to address the emotional and mental obstacles that stand in the way of maintaining a healthy weight.
+To get started, you have to address the emotional and mental obstacles that stand in the way of maintaining a healthy weight.
 As we say in Motivation ‘It’s not just what you eat, it’s why’.
 And that’s before you even contend with the many untruths and weight loss myths that you’ll come across every day.

 Here we bust five of the most commonly believed weight loss myths.

-Weight loss myth 1: Low fat and fat free means “I will not put on weight by eating this food”
+Popular weight loss myth 1: Low fat and fat free means “I will not put on weight by eating this food”